graphql/graphql-spec/spec/Section 6 -- Execution.md

 - Cancel {responseStream}

-## Executing Selection Sets
+## Executing Grouped Field Sets

-To execute a selection set, the object value being evaluated and the object type need to be known, as well as whether it must be executed serially, or may be executed in parallel.
+To execute a grouped field set, the object value being evaluated and the object type need to be known, as well as whether it must be executed serially, or may be executed in parallel.

-First, the selection set is turned into a grouped field set; then, each represented field in the grouped field set produces an entry into a response map.
+Each represented field in the grouped field set produces an entry into a response map.

-ExecuteSelectionSet(selectionSet, objectType, objectValue, variableValues):
+ExecuteGroupedFieldSet(groupedFieldSet, objectType, objectValue,

-- Let {groupedFieldSet} be the result of {CollectFields(objectType, selectionSet, variableValues)}.
+variableValues):

 - Initialize {resultMap} to an empty ordered map.
 - For each {groupedFieldSet} as {responseKey} and {fields}:
   - Let {fieldName} be the name of the first entry in {fields}.
 Note: This value